 Daily Bibles come in most of the popular translations, although I have not yet seen one for any of the Messianic versions.

 Using a Daily Bible is probably the easiest of all the methods outlined here.
 It is self-contained and very easy for you to find your place.
 You can leave it on the table or desk where you do your reading, since because of it’s design you won’t be using it for anything besides daily reading.

-The drawback to the Daily Bible is that it is a little more difficult to a particular passage of scripture, should the need arise.
+The drawback to the Daily Bible is that it is a little more difficult to locate a particular passage of scripture, should the need arise.
 Most of them have the Old Testament books and New Testament books in the order we know, but interlaced.
 When Psalms and/or Proverbs are also interlaced, they can be harder to locate.
+Usually there is some kind of index.
 But remember, you have this Bible for reading only, not for your regular studies or to carry to a public convocation.

 You can find a list of Daily Bibles here.

 Method #2: Use a Chronological Daily Bible

 A Chronological Daily Bible is similar to a regular Daily Bible, except that instead of interlacing and Old and New Testament portions and reading sequentially, the Chronological Daily Bible puts all of the passages into chronological order.
 Of course, this is subject to the understanding and timeline used by the editor of the particular Bible you choose.
 In most instances the sequence of events is logical and obvious, but that is not always the case.